danielfett/draft-dpop/mainmatter.md

 is designed such that it is compatible with `private_key_jwt` and all other client authentication methods.

+Note: the mechanism does not directly ensure message integrity but relies on the TLS layer for that purpose.

 # Token Request (Binding Tokens to a Public Key)

 To bind an tokens to a public key in the token request, the client